Last fact-checked: 14 October 2019

 Going for any surgery is never a particularly pleasant experience.
 You will be apprehensive before the surgery and obviously recovering afterward, which may be uncomfortable.

 However, there are some upsides too.
 When you get plastic surgery in Costa Rica you are in good hands of the doctors and the hospitals.
 You are also staying in a nice hotel and away from the pressures of your normal life whether it is cooking and cleaning or professional commitments.
 You don’t have to bother about housework or your job.
 So you are in a relaxing environment with good weather and, even if you have to rest indoors you can catch up on your reading and watching television or movies. - a luxury many of us never have the time to do at home.

 If you stay in a recovery retreat after a major procedure, you know you will get the personal care you want.

 There is a lot to see and do in Costa Rica.
-If you are in San Jose you can explore areas around it which cover a wide range of interests.
+If you are in San Jose, you can explore areas around it that cover a wide range of interests.

-You can visit one of the many national parks that are rich in flora and fauna and offer an amazing experience in natural surroundings.
-Costa Rica is also the place with three UNESCO World Heritage Sites, La Amistad National Park, Cocos Island National Park and Area de Conservacion Guanacaste.
-You can also visit Dominical which is on the South Pacific and renowned for its natural beauty, incredible biodiversity and whale watching; Heredia for fascinating coffee plantation tours and either of the coasts which offer beautiful beaches and other stunning scenery and attractions.
+Visit one of the many national parks that are rich in flora and fauna and offer an amazing experience in natural surroundings.
+Costa Rica is has three UNESCO World Heritage Sites, La Amistad National Park, Cocos Island National Park and Area de Conservacion Guanacaste.
+Check out Dominical, which is on the South Pacific and renowned for its natural beauty, incredible biodiversity and whale watching; Heredia has fascinating coffee plantation tours and both of the coasts offer beautiful beaches and other stunning scenery and attractions.